The Makeba Orr Smith Scholarship

 - What do I submit?

-- An application plus two unrehearsed video samples, one ASL to English, one English to ASL, emailed to scholarship@thesosagency.com.
+- An application plus two unrehearsed video samples, one ASL to English, one English to ASL.
+Submit everything through the application form below.

 This is "Lift as you climb," made real.